 Corporations are showing a commitment to providing employees with training opportunities.
-Even so, the study also indicates they are seeking greater value with the educational investments.
+Even so, the study also indicates they are seeking greater value for educational investments.
 Spending an average of $800 per learner, organizations are concerned about earning back in skills and productivity what they are putting out.

 In-person learning still has its place, though, and is some ways superior.
 Learner retention, while always important, is considered even more crucial as purse strings are tightened.
 Training that isn’t solidified with experience and practice represents a dismal ROI; making new skills stick is the right preventive measure, best taken in-person.

 The results of this corporation-specific report have got us wondering: Are these trends echoed in the association world?
 What are your concerns and challenges with providing ILT in 2014 and beyond?
 How can Omnipress help?